gnu-octave/octave-sqlite/README.md

 * close - close a sqlite database connection
 * fetch - fetch data from a connection using sql
 * execute - execute a non selecting sql statement
+* sqlfind - query info about a sqlite table
 * sqlread - read a sqlite table
 * sqlwrite - write to a sqlite table
+* sqlupdate - update a sqlite table
 * commit - commit transaction when not in autocommit mode
 * rollback - rollback a transaction when not in autocommit mode
 * isopen - verify the database is open